hailegiorgis16/ETS0607-15/README.md

 The extend() method is used to add multiple elements (from an iterable) to the end of a list.
 Unlike append(), which adds a single element, extend() unpacks and adds each element of the iterable individually.
 # index()
  The index() method is used to find the first occurrence of a specified value in a list and return its position (index).
 If the value is not found, it raises a ValueError.
+# insert()
+ the insert() method is used to add an element at a specific position in a list.
+Unlike append(), which only adds to the end, insert() allows you to place the element anywhere in the list.